The Boy Who Cried Wolf: History

 While educators have long used "The Boy Who Cried Wolf" as a cautionary tale against deceit, an experiment conducted in the early 21st century revealed that children exposed to the fable were more prone to lying.
 In contrast, those who read about George Washington and the cherry tree exhibited greater honesty.
-The suggestibility and favourable outcome of the behaviour described, therefore, seems the key to moral instruction of the young.
 However, when dealing with the moral behaviour of adults, Samuel Croxall asks, referencing political alarmism, "when we are alarmed with imaginary dangers in respect of the public, till the cry grows quite stale and threadbare, how can it be expected we should know when to guard ourselves against real ones?"

-Recent reports in a number of disciplines have linked the idiom derived from the fable, "crying wolf", with the phenomenon now described as "alert" or "alarm fatigue", the state referred to by Croxall above.
+Recent reports in a number of disciplines have linked the idiom derived from the fable, "crying wolf", with the phenomenon now described as alert (or alarm) fatigue, the state referred to by Croxall above.